sachgits/accounts-docker/README.md

 		make

-NB: A local build will initially pulls many dependencies (~150+M maven libs for the API, ~1.4G npm packages for the UI) and takes c.
+**Note**: A local build will initially pulls many dependencies (~150+M maven libs for the API, ~1.4G npm packages for the UI) and takes c.
 20 minutes depending on Internet connection speed.
 Re-building is faster, a couple of minutes at the most.

-You can also use `make up`to start the system from pre-existing images.
-If these are not present locally, Docker will pull these from DINA's account on Docker Hub.
+You can also use `make up` to start the system from pre-existing images.
+If these are not present locally, Docker will pull these from DINA's account on Docker Hub. **Note** that these images are not necessarily up to date.

 ### **7\)** Acccess the UI